Porta Sempione: Site and decoration

 The gate is located at the center of a wide round square known as Piazza Sempione ("Simplon Square").
 It is adjacent to Simplon Park, the main city park of Milan, which was designed with the explicit intent of providing panoramic views encompassing both the Arch and the nearby Sforza Castle.

-It is neoclassical triumphal arch, 25 m high and 24 m wide, decorated with a number of bas-reliefs, statues, and corinthian columns.
+The gate is a neoclassical triumphal arch, 25 m high and 24 m wide, decorated with a number of bas-reliefs, statues, and corinthian columns.
 Bas-reliefs and statues are made of a variety of materials, including marble, bronze, wood, and stucco.
 Many of such decorations, especially bas-reliefs, are dedicated to major events in the history of Italy and Europe, such as the Battle of Leipzig, the foundation of the Kingdom of Lombardy–Venetia, the Congress of Vienna.
 Other decorations have classical mythology subjects such as Mars, Ceres, Minerva, Apollo, and Victoria-Nike.
 There are also a group of statues that are allegories of major rivers in North Italy such as the Po, the Adige and the Ticino.
 Notable artists that have collaborated to the decoration of the gate include Pompeo Marchesi, Luigi Acquisti, Grazioso Rusca, Luigi Buzzi Leone, Giovanni Battista Comolli, Luigi Marchesi, Nicola Pirovano, Francesco Peverelli, Benedetto Cacciatori, Giovanni Antonio Labus, Claudio Monti, Gaetano Monti, Camillo Pacetti, Antonio Pasquali, Giovambattista Perabò, Angelo Pizzi, Grazioso Rusca, Girolamo Rusca, and Francesco Somaini.

 At the sides of the Arch of Peace there are two minor rectangular buildings that used to be the customs office.